MappingLope/LOPE_NER/README.md

 The final map is available [here](https://miguelbetti.github.io/Lope_peripleo/#/?/?/?/mode=points)

 ## ***Training - Fine-tuning***
-The script we used for the fine-tuning of our model can be found [here](https://github.com/MiguelBetti/Lope_ner/blob/main/NER_LOPE_TRAIN.py).
+The scripts we used for the fine-tuning of our model can be found [here](https://github.com/MappingLope/LOPE_NER/tree/main/codes).

-The default Spanish NER model of Flair has been [tested](https://github.com/MiguelBetti/Lope_ner/blob/main/NER_LOPE_TEST.py) on 10 [random texts](https://github.com/MiguelBetti/Lope_ner/tree/main/corpus_test).
+The default Spanish NER model of Flair has been [tested](https://github.com/MappingLope/LOPE_NER/blob/main/codes/NER_TEST.py) on 10 [random texts](https://github.com/MappingLope/LOPE_NER/tree/main/corpus/corpus_test).
 We have then fine-tuned the [bert-spanish-cased-finetuned-ner](https://huggingface.co/mrm8488/bert-spanish-cased-finetuned-ner) model (developped by Manuel Romero), to obtein a first model.
-The results are available [here](https://github.com/MiguelBetti/Lope_ner/tree/main/ner_bertSpanish_fineTuning1).
+The results are available [here](https://github.com/MappingLope/LOPE_NER/tree/main/results/ner_bertSpanish_fineTuning1).

 | LOC (20 epochs) | Precision | Recall | F1-score |
 |---------------|-----------|--------|----------|